paarthenon/variant/docu/docs/intro.md

 Let's use [`variant`](use/variant) to describe a simple domain — **Animals**.
 [Or if you'd like a redux example...](use/redux)

 For this application, we care about dogs, cats, and snakes.
+These will be the various pets our player can have.
 We have different concerns for each animal, so we'll want to define them with distinct fields.
 The [`fields`](api.md#fields) function below is shorthand to help do this.
 We'll see more of how it works in the [first section of the User Guide](use/variant).
 ```typescript
 import {variant, variantModule, VariantOf, fields, TypeNames} from 'variant';